brndnmtthws/thetagang/README.md

 typical index-fund based portfolio with specific asset allocations.
 For example, you might want to use a 60/40 portfolio with SPY (S&P500 fund) and TLT (20 year treasury fund).
-This strategy reduces risk, but may also limit gains from big market swingsn.
+This strategy reduces risk, but may also limit gains from big market swings.
+By reducing risk, one can increase leverage.

 The main difference between ThetaGang and simply buying and holding index funds is that this script will attempt to harvest volatility by selling